root-project/root/docbook/users-guide/WritingGUI.md

 The advantage of command buttons is that they are always visible, providing a reminder of their existence.
-They can be inscribed with a meaningful description of what they do by `TGToolTip(“Some describing text”).` Their activation is much easier and faster than using a two-step menu bar/pull-down sequence.
+They can be inscribed with a meaningful description of what they do by `TGToolTip("Some describing text").` Their activation is much easier and faster than using a two-step menu bar/pull-down sequence.
 The only disadvantage of the text and picture buttons is that they consume considerable screen space if they are many.
 Having no more than six